milvus-io/milvus-docs/site/en/template/reference-doc-template.md

 # Template for Reference Docs

-Please provide the general information of the reference you elaboorate on.
+Please provide the general information of the reference you elaborate on.

 ## Reference Docs should be comprehensive and accurate